-High-end: If you need to purchase school glue for a class of children, buying in bulk may cost you $60 or $80, but it could reduce the price-per-bottle by up to $2.
+If school glue for a class of children is on your back-to-school checklist, buying in bulk may cost you $60 or $80, but it could reduce the price-per-bottle by up to $2.

 If you think all it takes to glue two items together is to squeeze out a glob or smear some paste around, you are correct.
 However, while that approach may get the job done, it may also cause a great deal of mess and frustration — especially if a child is doing the gluing.
 Following are a few tips and tricks to keep in mind when using glue.

 A. Believe it or not, the answer to this question still puzzles scientists.
 They do somewhat understand how adhesive and cohesive forces work on a molecular level, but those technical explanations go far beyond the scope of this article.
 To keep it simple, we'll "stick" to the most basic explanation.
 Some glues seep into the porous surface of a material.
 As the glue hardens. it locks into place, holding tight to that surface.
 If you sandwich glue between two porous surfaces, as the glue dries, it will hold the two materials together — think of peanut butter that is placed between two pieces of bread.

 A. This apparent miracle can happen in a number of ways.
 The most common is to add a solvent to the glue that prevents it from hardening while in the container.
 As soon as the glue is exposed to air, the solvent starts to evaporate (or is absorbed by the materials you are gluing) so the glue can harden.
 Often, what people think is the smell of glue isn't actually the glue at all.
 It is the solvent evaporating into the air.
 That is why most glues do not have a smell after they have dried; all the solvent is gone.